-When I first moved down to Manchester and told people I was from the Lake District some of them were a bit shocked.
-They couldn’t understand why I moved away from a place people spend their lives working to get to.
-Ultimately I think it’s all about balance.
-I still go down to Manchester for work, to see my friends and attend creative events, it’s just now I get to go back to the mountains afterwards.
+When I first moved down to Manchester and told people I was from the Lake District, some of them were a bit shocked.
+They couldn't understand why I moved away from a place people spend their lives working on getting to.
+Ultimately I think it's all about balance.
+I still go down to Manchester for work, to see my friends and to attend creative events.
+It's just now I get to go back to the mountains afterwards.

 How do you find new business?

 "I'm a firm believer that you make your own luck.
 Therefore the more you put out there, the more you'll get back.
 I tend to keep a lot of irons in the fire at one time, or fingers in pies, or whatever hot or delicious idiom you prefer.
 I manage my own clients but also work with agencies locally and nationally when they need my assistance on projects.
 Sometimes clients find me through my website or by word of mouth.
 I also like to get out and attend local networking groups, which tend to be laid back and with a good mixture of local businesses and suppliers."